CORE Lab

 Congratulations Kaila for an awesome presentation: Mind Over Matter

-by John | Oct 30, 2018 | Education, essentialism, Grant, Presentations, Psychology Department
+Oct 30, 2018 | Education, essentialism, Grant, Presentations, Psychology Department

 Last year, Kaila and her collaborators recruited undergraduate students to investigate how essentialism and mindset are related.
 Mindset is a set of attitudes one possesses.
 For example, a “fixed mindset” is the belief that someone’s core qualities or traits are fixed...